 The ancient Greeks and Chinese discovered that there is […]

 The ancient Greeks and Chinese discovered that there is a natural magnetized stone in nature, which is called "the magnet."
-This stone magically sucks up small pieces of iron and always points in the same direction after a random swing.
-Early voyagers used this magnet as their earliest compass to discern the direction at sea.
-After thousands of years of development, today's magnets have become a powerful material in our lives.
-By synthesizing alloys of different materials, the same effect as that of the magnetite can be achieved, and the magnetic force can be increased.
-Man-made magnets appeared in the 18th century, but the process of making stronger magnetic materials was very slow until the 1920s when Alnico was made.
-Subsequently, ferrite was produced in the 1950s, and rare earth magnets were produced in the 1970s [Rare Earth magnets including NdFeB and SmCo).
-At this point, magnetic technology has developed rapidly, and magnetic materials have also made components more compact.
+This kind of stone can suck a small piece of iron in a trick-like manner and always point in the same direction after swinging at will.
+The early sailors used this high-temperature magnet as their earliest compass to distinguish directions at sea.
+After thousands of years of development, today's high temperature resistant magnets have become a powerful material in our lives.
+Alloys that make up different materials can reach the same effect as magnets and can also improve magnetic force.
+Artificial high temperature resistant magnets appeared in the 18th century, but the process of making stronger magnetic materials was very slow, until the 1920s produced Alnico.
+Subsequently, Ferrite was produced in the 1950s, and rare earth high temperature resistant magnets were produced in the 1970s [Rare Earth magnets contain NdFeB and SmCo).
+At this point, magnetic technology has been further developed, and the strong magnetic data has also made the components more compact.

 What is the magnetization (orientation) direction?

-Most magnetic materials can be magnetized to saturation in the same direction, a direction called "magnetization direction" (orientation direction).
-A magnet that has no orientation direction (also called an isotropic magnet) is much weaker than an oriented magnet (also called an anisotropic magnet).
+Most magnetic data can be magnetized to saturation in the same direction, which is called the "magnetization direction" (orientation direction).
+High-temperature magnets (also called isotropic high-temperature magnets) that have no orientation direction are much weaker than those of oriented high-temperature magnets (also called anisotropic high-temperature magnets).

 What is the standard "Northern and North Pole" industry?